Feta Cheese

 Enjoy a bit of Greece in the comfort of your own…kitchen.
 Here’s what you need to make the Classical Horiatiki Salata:

-• 2.8 oz (80 gr) tomatoes cut into cubes
+• 2.8 oz (80 gr) tomatoes, sliced

-• 2.1 oz (60 gr) cucumber peeled and sliced
+• 2.1 oz (60 gr) cucumber, sliced

-• 2 oz (50 gr) feta cheese cut into large cubes
+• 2 oz (50 gr) feta cheese chunk

 • 0.3 oz (10 gr) green peppers sliced